-Illinois water-quality regulations include threshold concentrations that represent acute and chronic effects on aquatic life.
-These acute and chronic thresholds are based on concepts and procedures in Stephan et al. (1985) and a United States Environmental Protection Agency technical-support document (USEPA 1985).
-Acute and chronic criteria derived and recommended by USEPA and then adopted into Illinois water-quality standards represent average-concentration thresholds of unacceptable effect on aquatic organisms (Stephan et al. 1985).
-To apply these thresholds meaningfully, one must know the length of time during which each of these average-concentration thresholds apply.
+Illinois water quality regulations include threshold concentrations that represent acute and chronic effects on aquatic life.
+The acute and chronic thresholds are based on concepts and procedures in Stephan et al. (1985) and a United States Environmental Protection Agency technical support document (USEPA 1985).
+Acute and chronic criteria derived and recommended by USEPA and then adopted into Illinois water quality standards represent average concentration thresholds of unacceptable effects on aquatic organisms (Stephan et al. 1985).
+To apply these thresholds meaningfully, one must know the length of time during which each of these average concentration thresholds apply.
 For applying acute standards, it is reasonable to assume a one-hour averaging period.
-Specifically, indication that the average pollutant concentration during any one-hour period exceeds the acute standard represents an excursion of the criterion.
-Indication that the average pollutant concentration during any fourday period exceeds the chronic standard represents an excursion of the criterion.
+Specifically, indication that the average pollutant concentration during any one-hour period exceeds the acute standard represents a deviation from the criterion, indicating that the average pollutant concentration during any four-day period exceeds the chronic standard.

-Stephan et al. (1985) provides a template to formulate water-quality criteria:
+Stephan et al. (1985) provides a template to formulate water quality criteria: